-Cortisol is a very important substance within the body which when “out of whack” can cause a wide variety of “problems” without being centrally located in one area.
-This is why diagnosing Cushing’s disorder quite difficult.
+As noted before, Cortisol is an essential substance within the body which, when “out of whack,” can cause a wide variety of “problems” without being centrally located in one area.
+This is why diagnosing Cushing’s disorder is quite tricky.

 A blood and urine test…

-Which will be able to detect cortisol levels in your dog will like be ordered.
-Typically, this test will need to be performed twice, once in the morning and once in the afternoon/evening.
+Which will detect cortisol levels in your dog.
+Typically, this test must be performed twice, once in the morning and once in the afternoon/evening.
 That is because levels of cortisol change throughout the day.
-This will then be followed up with a test of the saliva near 11pm which will lead to a roughly 90% correct diagnosis.
+This will then be followed up with a saliva test near 11 p.m., leading to a roughly 90% correct diagnosis.

-If nothing simple is ruled out, your veterinarian will likely order a few tests that will screen for hormonal levels which can also help determine if your dog may be suffering from Cushing’s disease.
+If nothing simple is ruled out, your veterinarian will likely order a few tests to screen for hormonal levels, which can also help determine if your dog may suffer from Cushing’s disease.

 Two tests that are commonly administered include: